bagder/http3-explained/en/quic-v2.md

 recognizes only the portion of the data that contains no apparent errors.

-Google experimented with this in their original QUIC work but it was subsequently removed again since the experiments didn't turn out well.
+Google experimented with this in their original QUIC work but it was subsequently removed again since the experiments did not turn out well.
 This feature is subject for discussion for QUIC v2 but probably takes for someone to prove that it actually can be a useful addition without too much penalty.